 How to block YouTube ads:

 Use the URL trick to block YouTube ads

 One of the easiest ways to get rid of those pesky YouTube ads can be done with a single keystroke.
-That’s right, you just have to add one character to the URL.
-We tested this method to good success when we originally wrote this article, though it doesn’t seem to work every time in 2021.
+That’s right, you have to add one character to the URL.
+We tested this method to success when we originally wrote this article, though it doesn’t seem to work every time in 2021.
 Here’s what to do if you want to get rid of those ads: